lillee93/Arch_Task/README.md

 - If context is insufficient, output:
   `I cannot answer from the provided context.`

-This is designed to prevent hallucination when retrieval misses key information.

 #### Part B prompt (Architecture refactoring)

 The architecture prompt is intentionally strict and checkable: